MeAwesome/ReFlect/modules/default/clock/README.md

 ## Configuration

-Configure this module in the `configuration.json` file.
+Configure this module in the `description.json` file or using the *controller* module.

 | Option        | Description
 | ------------- | -----------